What are doubloons?

 The billing system is telling me that I can't buy any more doubloons!
 What do I do?

-Alas, due to issues with fraud and credit card abuse, we have a limit imposed on the total amount a player can spend without giving authorization to Three Rings.
+Alas, due to issues with fraud and credit card abuse, we have a limit imposed on the total amount a player can spend without giving authorization to Grey Havens.
 To extend your purchasing limit up to $800/month. you will need to make an official request via this online form.

 To increase your limit over $800, you will need to send us a signed authorization form acknowledging that you are responsible for these transactions, as well as a photocopy of your ID such as driver's license or passport.
 You may fax, e-mail, or snail mail us these documents; instructions for doing so are on the form.